Romero Jucá

 Romero Jucá Filho ([ʁõˈmɛɾu ʒuˈka]; born 30 November 1954) is a Brazilian politician and economist.
 He represented Roraima in the Federal Senate for 24 years, from 1995 to 2019.
 Previously, he was governor of Roraima from 1988 to 1990.
 He is a member of MDB.
 On 5 April 2016, he became the president of the MDB, succeeding Michel Temer.

+In the past, Jucá and other family members were the owners of two television stations in Roraima, TV Caburaí and TV Imperial.

 Secret recording

 On 23 May 2016, a secret recording emerged of minister Jucá, who is under investigation in the multibillion-dollar kickback scheme at state oil company Petrobras, discussing a purported pact to stall a huge corruption probe that has engulfed much of the nation.
 The secret tape also revealed him plotting to topple President Rousseff.
 After the newspaper O Globo, highly critical of Rousseff, posted an editorial urging the interim president to fire his right-hand man, Temer accepted the temporary departure of his minister.